Viewaskew/GT-Edu-project/README-DRAFT.md

 ELK-Stack in Azure

 # Automated ELK Stack Deployment

 The files in this repository were used to configure the network depicted below.

 ![](https://user-images.githubusercontent.com/71580112/109997994-cbe07180-7cde-11eb-939d-1aced4b58d3d.png)

+These files have been tested and used to generate a live ELK deployment on Azure.
+They can be used to either recreate the entire deployment pictured above.
+Alternatively, select portions of the file may be used to install only certain pieces of it.

 This document contains the following details: